 After the success with "Campane - Scala Cromatica.
 Il campanile virtuale sul tuo pc" finally a simulator that can artificially reproduce even the Venetian bells, recreated and processed by the computer.

-"Le Campane di Auronzo".
+"Le Campane di Auronzo e Lorenzago".
 The last one of the series.
-It is a pc-rom expecially dedicated to the bells of Auronzo di Cadore in the Belluno Dolomites.
-A new digital mixer simulator allows you to play the bells of Villagrande, Villapiccola and the small bell of the "Grotta di Lourdes".
+It is a pc-rom expecially dedicated to the bells of Auronzo and Lorenzago di Cadore in the Belluno Dolomites.
+A new digital mixer simulator allows you to play the bells of Auronzo (Villagrande), Auronzo (Villapiccola), Lorenzago and the small bell of the "Grotta di Lourdes" of Auronzo.

-©All works (CD-ROM "Venice Bells" and "Le Campane di San Marco" are available in Italian and English language) are registered at SIAE.
+©All works are available in Italian and English languages (except pc-rom "Le campane di Auronzo e Lorenzago") and registered at SIAE.